-Options granted to independent directors must have the following provisions: the exercise price is the fair market value of our stock on the date of grant; one-third of the options vest on each of the first, second and third anniversaries of the date of grant; and the options expire on the earlier of the seventh anniversary of the date of grant or the first anniversary of the director's ceasing to be a director.
+Options granted to independent directors must have the following provisions: the per share exercise price is the fair market value of our common stock on the date of grant; one-third of the options vest on each of the first, second and third anniversaries of the date of vesting; and the options expire on the earlier of the seventh anniversary of the date of vesting or the first anniversary of the director's ceasing to be a director.
+All options granted to independent directors become vested as of a change in control (see "Change in Control" below).